Last Updated on February 6, 2026 by omgbart

 I didn’t give up on the idea of Cicaplast B5, however, and when someone mentioned that a gel formula was available in some non-US markets, I picked up a tube in Canada.
 And I love it.

-Most recently, Cult Beauty announced an exclusive on the brand new Cicaplast B5 Serum.
+When La Roche-Posay announced the arrival of Cicaplast B5 Serum, I had to do a double take.
 I’m pretty sure I clicked ‘add to cart’ with my eyes still half-shut, and well before my first sip of espresso.

 What is it?